-24.1 Limitation of the number of engines during the Competition:

-- b) An engine will be considered as having been used once the car's timing transponder has indicated that it has left the pit lane. - c) Each engine must be sealed by the FIA Technical Delegate before being used by the competitor for the first time.
+- 23.1 Limitation of the number of engines during the Competition: - a) The engine is associated with the driver's race number. - b) An engine will be considered as having been used once the car's timing transponder has indicated that it has left the pit lane. - c) Each engine must be sealed by the FIA Technical Delegate before being used by the competitor for the first time.
 It will be sealed so as to prevent the dismantling of the cylinder head and oil sump.
-Any breaking of one or more seals must be approved beforehand by the Technical Delegate for the Competition or by the FIA Technical Department on pain of a sanction which may go as far as disqualification.
+Any breaking of one or more seals must be approved beforehand by the Technical Delegate for the Competition on pain of a sanction which may go as far as disqualification.
 The breaking of any seal will be considered as a change of engine. - d) The replacing of an engine by a competitor must be requested in writing to the FIA Technical Delegate.
-Any change of engine automatically results in the driver starting from the back of the grid in the next race in which he takes part, except in a case of force majeure recognised as such by the Stewards, the onus of proof being on the competitor.

-24.2 Number of turbos authorised during the Competition:

-- a) The turbo is associated with the driver's race number. - b) A turbo will be considered as having been used once the car's timing transponder has indicated that it has left the pit lane. - c) The turbo must be sealed by the FIA Technical Delegate before being used by the competitor for the first time.
-It will be sealed so as to prevent the dismantling of the restrictor, the compressor housing and the turbine housing as per the relevant FIA Motor Sport Games: Touring Car Cup technical regulations: Any breaking of one or more seals must be approved beforehand by the Technical Delegate for the Competition or by the FIA Technical Department on pain of a sanction that may go as far as disqualification.
-The breaking of any seal will be considered as a change of turbo.
-The sealed turbo must be available for checking at any moment during the Competition. - d) The replacing of a turbo by a competitor must be requested in writing to the FIA Technical Delegate.
-The use of any additional turbo automatically results in the driver starting from the back of the grid in the next race in which he takes part, except in a case of force majeure recognised as such by the Stewards, the onus of proof being on the competitor.
+Any change of engine automatically results in the driver starting from the back of the grid in the next race in which they take part, except in a case of force majeure recognised as such by the Stewards, the onus of proof being on the competitor. - 23.2 Number of turbos authorised during the Competition: - a) No car may use more than two turbos during the competition.
+The turbos are associated with the driver's race number. - b) A turbo will be considered as having been used once the car's timing transponder has indicated that it has left the pit lane. - c) The turbo must be sealed by the FIA Technical Delegate before being used by the competitor for the first time.
+It will be sealed so as to prevent the dismantling of the restrictor, the compressor housing and the turbine housing as per the relevant FIA Motor Sport Games: Touring Car Cup technical regulations: Any breaking of one or more seals must be approved beforehand by the Technical Delegate for the Competition on pain of a sanction that may go as far as disqualification.
+The breaking of any seal will be considered as a change of turbo. - The sealed turbo must be available for checking at any moment during the Competition. - d) The replacing of a turbo by a competitor must be requested in writing to the FIA Technical Delegate.
+The use of any additional turbo automatically results in the driver starting from the back of the grid in the next race in which they take part, except in a case of force majeure recognised as such by the Stewards, the onus of proof being on the competitor.

-24.3 The penalties imposed by the Stewards for an engine and/or turbo change are not open to appeal (cf. Article 12.2.4 of the Code).
+23.3 The penalties imposed by the Stewards for an engine and/or turbo change are not subject to appeal (cf. Article 12.2.4 of the Code).

-25. WEIGHING
+24. WEIGHING

-25.1 The weight of any car may be checked at any time during the Competition as follows:
+24.1 The weight of any car may be checked at any time during the Competition as follows: